"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Total gradient =

-Gradient through shortcut path (passes through as-is: ×1.0)
+Gradient through the shortcut path (passes through as-is: ×1.0)

 Even if the gradient shrinks to 0.001 through the layer path, the shortcut path adds 1.0.
-The total is about 1.001.
-The shortcut functions as insurance, and the signal doesn't die.
-And since gradients also flow through the layer path, the layer itself can also learn——because the feedback doesn't disappear.
+The total is approximately 1.001.
+The shortcut functions as insurance so the signal doesn't die.
+And since gradients also flow through the layer path, the layer itself can still learn——because the feedback doesn't disappear.

-What if the layer can't find any useful correction?
-Just output 0.
+What if the layer finds no useful correction to make?
+It just outputs 0.
 Output = 0 + input = input passes through unchanged.
-Because the layer has the option to "do nothing," performance doesn't degrade when adding more layers.
+Because the layer has the option of "doing nothing," adding deep layers doesn't degrade performance.

 ResNet successfully trained a 152-layer network with this mechanism and won ImageNet 2015.